MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/web-content/webcontent.md.md

 ## Single user and collaborative WebSlate experiences

-By design, a WebSlate in a Mesh event is a "single user" experience; WebSlates run individual instances of web content specific to each user, ensuring security and privacy of data viewed and inputs into the slate.
+By design, a WebSlate in a Mesh event is a "single user" experience; WebSlates run individual instances of web content specific to each user, ensuring the security and privacy of any data viewed and any inputs made into the WebSlate.
 Most webpages (for example, Microsoft.com) are single-user experiences that are useful for asynchronous content consumption (viewing or reading).

 Collaborative web apps are an exception to this design; they're "shared" experiences.
 For example, Whiteboard web applications often allow multiple users accessing the same URL to collaborate in real time.
 However, while the interactions may be multi-user, navigation and scrolling are unique to each user's view.